ghga-de/ghga-metadata-schema/docs/schema_markdown/Individual_phenotypic_features.md

 # Slot: phenotypic_features

-The Phenotypic Feature entity that is associated with this Biospecimen at the time of retrieval from the organism.
-Typically, a concept from Human Phenotype Ontology.
-For example, 'HP:0100244' indicates that the Individual - from_which_the_Biospecimen was extracted from - exhibits_'Fibrosarcoma'_as_one_of_its_phenotype.
+The phenotypic feature concepts that the entity is associated with at the time of retrieval from the organism.
+Typically, the phenotypic feature is captured using a concept from Human Phenotype Ontology.
+E.g., 'HP:0100244' indicates that the Individual the Biospecimen was extracted from exhibits 'Fibrosarcoma' as one of its phenotype.

 URI: [GHGA:Individual_phenotypic_features](https://w3id.org/GHGA/Individual_phenotypic_features)